 While the age of graduate school applicants can range from early 20s to retirement, the primary target for many schools are new grads from undergraduate programs, who are either continuing on a specific path or have rerouted their career and need further education.

-For these tech-savvy young adults, social media is a dominant time consumer and an increasingly significant factor in decision-making.
+For these tech-savvy adults, social media is a dominant time consumer and an increasingly significant factor in decision-making.

 Social media isn’t just for undergraduates anymore